Bedxxe/metagenomics/_episodes/05-assembly.md

 > ## `.discussion`
 >
-> ¿Does amplicon metagenomics needs an assembly step in its analysis worflow?
+> Does amplicon metagenomics needs an assembly step in its analysis worflow?
 {: .discussion}